Measuring Name Concentrations through Deep Learning: Deep Learning Name Concentration Risk

-Motivated by Lemma~\ref{lem_univ_approx_GA_act}, we present the following Algorithm~\ref{algo_actuarial} allowing to train NNs which are, after training, able to accurately approximate GAs for arbitrary inputs.
+Motivated by Lemma~\ref{lem_univ_approx_GA_act}, we formulate Algorithm~\ref{algo_actuarial} in \ref{app algorithms} allowing to train NNs which are, after training, able to accurately approximate GAs for arbitrary inputs.
 To facilitate learning, we also include the first-order approximation of the GA (see \eqref{equ GA 1st order actuarial}) as an additional input to the NN.\footnote{Note that increasing the input vector $(a,\PD,\ELGD,\omega)$ by an additional input still allows to apply Lemma~\ref{lem_univ_approx_GA_act} since the target value $GA_q^{\rm exact, act}(L)$ depends continuously on the input. }